ThomasTJdev/nimwc_basket/README.md

 ## Changelog
+### v0.9
+* Changed prices from int to float
+* Redesign checkout - better overview and include valuta

 ### v0.8
 * More translations.
 * Do not allow change an order, which has been cancelled (e.g. reactive it).